-During 2022, current trade and other payables increased from US\$5.8m to US\$80.3m.
+During 2022, current trade and other payables increased from US\$5.8m to US\$83.1m.
 This increase was predominantly due to higher purchasing levels as the business has scaled.

-Deferred revenue liability, where we have invoiced or received money for products or services where revenue recognition conditions are not met, increased from US\$12.7m at the end of 2021 to US\$85.2m at the end of 2022.
+Deferred revenue liability, where we have invoiced or received money for products or services where revenue recognition conditions are not met, increased from US\$12.7m at the end of 2021 to US\$91.7m at the end of 2022.
 This increase was due to the order intake for custom silicon products where in some instances customers are required to make advance payment ahead of silicon being shipped to them.

-&lt;sup>11 Net of cash acquired and including approximately US\$28.2m of deferred compensation payments related to acquisitions which are expected to be settled over time until August 2026.
+14 Net of cash acquired and including approximately US\$28.2m of deferred compensation payments related to acquisitions which are expected to be settled over time until August 2026.